Call the Yale Health Pharmacy at 203-432-0033 to discuss with a pharmacist.

 Do I always have to finish my medication?

 You should take all medications exactly as prescribed.
 If the medication is an antibiotic, it is essential that you finish it even if you start to feel better after only a couple of days.
 You may feel better, however, if you do not finish the medication, some bacteria can survive and develop resistance to the medication, meaning that the next time you are infected by this organism, the medication may not clear the infection.
 Other medications can sometimes be stopped before they are finished, but you should consult your clinician.

-Why can't I take certain medications with dairy products or fruit juices?
+Why did the instructions say I shouldn't take my medication with dairy products or fruit juices?

 Certain drugs (such as tetracycline and ciprofloxacin) bind with nutrients found in dairy products to form inactive substances.
 With fruit juice, the acidity of the juice may begin to break down the tablet before it has reached the site where it is meant to be absorbed.
 This will cause diminished effectiveness.

 Grapefruit juice in particular has been found to alter the effectiveness of some medications such atorvastatin, nifedipine, and alprazolam because it inhibits the metabolism of certain chemicals.
 Ask your pharmacist about potential food and beverage interactions.